 - Check Email Regularly Once all of this is done, it is important to check your email (and voicemail) regularly for any information that may be needed from you to complete all of the documentation for the claim.
 If you take a while to respond, the claim will take even longer to process.

 - GAP Insurance I didn’t know what this was or that I even had it until looking into it.
-GAP insurance covers the time in between an auto loan payment so that if your vehicle is totaled, you are covered and won’t have to keep paying loans on a totaled vehicle that you can’t even drive.
+GAP insurance covers the time in between an auto loan payment.
+So if your vehicle is a total loss, you have coverage and won’t have to pay loans on a total loss vehicle that you can’t even drive.
 I highly recommend purchasing GAP insurance.
 It’s not that expensive, and if you end up not using it then it’s better than needing it, not having it, and getting into a world of debt.
 Or being without a vehicle for a period of time because you can’t afford two auto loans at the same time.

 If not for the GAP insurance, I may not have been able to get a vehicle again so soon.
 Let’s face it, we need our vehicles!
 Jobs, groceries, doctors’ appointments, etcetera- we have to have a way to get around.
 This is especially important if you have kids.

 - Wait for Confirmation Within one to two weeks (maybe even less depending on your insurance company), you should receive a confirmation from your insurance company about how much money they will cover towards the totaled vehicle.
 If you didn’t have GAP insurance, this will help you figure out your financial situation.

 - Go Car Shopping After you have everything confirmed and squared away, it’s time to go shop for a new car.
 I am happy in this situation because I have been able to purchase a much newer model of my totaled car.
 The reason for it is definitely not ideal, but I love my new car!
 I’m just thankful that everyone in this auto accident is okay.